lina767/statutes/internal-regulations.md

 ## Admissions

 All membership applications must be received by the IFLRY office at least two weeks prior to the start of the General Assembly at which the applicant organisation wishes their application to be considered.
-The IFLRY Office will make sure that all submitted documents will be available to the members at least one week before the start of the General Assembly.
+The Office will make sure that all submitted documents will be available to the members at least one week before the start of the General Assembly.

 All changes to the membership will be added to a Membership Register, which is under the responsibility of the Bureau.